JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 ### kotlinx.serialization

 To use the `kotlinx.serialization` library, set up a corresponding Gradle plugin.
-To do that, add the following line to the existing `plugins{}` block at the very beginning of the `build.gradle.kts` file in the shared module:
+To do that, add the following line to the existing `plugins {}` block at the very beginning of the `build.gradle.kts` file in the shared module:

 ```kotlin